Teacher: Christine Oswald

 This class will cover all of the content areas of the National AP exam: the history of psychology, research methods, learning, consciousness, stages of development, abnormal behavior, and several more.
 It will be taught in a systematic and understandable way.
 There will be time to interact with the material and each other.
 And, we will take time to explore how the Gospel story of humanity - created, fallen, redeemed - integrates with what we are learning.

-Grades will be based on attendance, homework, tests/quizzes, class participation, and a research paper.
+Grades will be based on attendance, homework, tests/quizzes, class participation, a book report/poster presentation, and a research paper.

 The textbook, Psychology, Eighth edition in modules by David C. Myers (ISBN: 0716779277), can be